Alken & Venn

 The fiend that appeared from the fire that gushed out from the bottom of the earth burned up the foolish king with one swing, and then the castle was swallowed by fire.

-The king’s death wasn’t all, though.
+The king’s death wasn’t all, of course.
 The surge of magma had destabilized the Iron Keep, causing the whole castle to sink beneath the weight of its iron.
-What few parts of the castle we can still explore stand lopsided or flooded with lava.
-And floating on this magma is a chest containing the Phoenix Parma, which apparently lost its original color as a result of the gushing fire.
-We can thus be certain that much of the castle’s lower levels have been submerged in the molten rock, though Magerold’s secondhand account of the incident suggests that the castle was already gradually sinking from its weight even before the fire swallowed it — it was just the tipping point.
-Nothing speaks more to the Old Iron King’s hubris than the castle showcasing his glory being swallowed by the earth he was convinced would be conquered like the rest.
-But for all his arrogance, Alken still owed its resurgence and prosperity to their debaucherous king.
-The Alonne Knights at least seemed to recognize that fact, for their loyalty was “even stronger than iron”, and this led all of them to follow their lord to their graves.
+What few parts we can still explore stand lopsided or flooded with lava.
+And floating on this magma is a chest containing the Phoenix Parma, the fire bird on the face ironically surviving the gushing flames if losing its original golden color.
+From this, we can be certain that much of the castle’s lower levels have been submerged in the molten rock with the king’s collection, though Magerold’s secondhand account of the incident suggests that the castle was already gradually sinking from its weight even before the fire swallowed it — it was just the tipping point.
+Nothing speaks more to the Iron King’s hubris than the castle showcasing his glory being swallowed by the earth he was convinced would be conquered like the rest.
+And just as we acquire the Gold Serpent Ring from a skeleton burning inside the lava filling one of the ironworking ladles, the king, in his greed for material possession, ended up sinking into the flame brought up by his precious iron.

 Small shield with a bird seemingly resembling fire engraved into it.